jordandroid/Dockerized-GFPGAN/README.md

 It can takes some times but your images should be restored in restore folder and the dev tool (PyCharm) should be launched.

+## Issues
+Your user must be added in docker group, I met some issues when running it using sudo user

 ## License and Acknowledgement

 GFPGAN dockerized is released under Apache License Version 2.0.